History and Politics at Homerton

 The History and Politics degree offers a wide variety of courses balancing a strong grounding in exploring the historical and political understanding of the modern world.
 You’ll be taught by some of the most eminent academics in the world in their subjects.
 Staff in the Faculty of History and in the Department of Politics and International Studies (POLIS) have a wide range of shared interests in political and international history, and the historical origins of contemporary domestic and international politics and political ideas.
 You will take four papers in each year and teaching is provided through lectures, classes and supervisions.
 There are also two core interdisciplinary papers taught in the first year, Evidence and Argument, and in the third year, Theory and Practice in History and Politics (HP3).

-Those who are successful in the admissions competition normally receive the standard Cambridge conditional offer, requiring them to achieve A*AA in their A-Levels.
+Applicants successful at interview usually receive the standard Cambridge conditional offer, requiring them to achieve A*AA in their A-levels.
 IB offers are usually for a total of 40-42 points, with 776 at Higher Level, with equivalent offers for applicants who are taking other examinations.

 There is no pre- or at-interview assessment requirement for History and Politics.
 Applicants are asked to submit written work in advance of interview.
 Further information about the course can be found here.